stmcginnis/presentations/Denver2018/ReleaseTeam/PITCHME.md

 ---
 @title[Cycle with Milestones]

-## Cycle with Milestones
+### Cycle with Milestones

-One main deliverable per release cycle.
+One main deliverable per release cycle

 - Nova
 - Cinder